 It is worth noting that this tax also includes the Accident Compensation Corporation (ACC) levy that covers you for any work injuries in New Zealand.
 It is kind of our universal cover.
 A tax which is not included in your PAYE is “Kiwi Saver” that is the retirement plan in New Zealand.

-In this article we will cover all the basis of your tax work in New Zealand so you have a good idea on how it works.
+In this article, we will cover all the basics of your tax work in New Zealand so you have a good idea of how it works.
 We will cover the following questions:

 - How to pay your taxes in New Zealand?

 - How much will you be taxed?